 Amazon could soon release an Android app for streaming its Prime Instant Video, according to PC Advisor.
 The app's debut is reportedly "imminent" and may feature access to content in 4K resolution.

-It makes sense that Amazon would want to release an Android app for Prime Instant Video to reach its more than 1 billion active Android users.
+It makes sense that Amazon would want to release an Android app for Prime Instant Video to reach its more than.
 Getting in front of that customer base could help draw attention away from competing services such as Netflix and Hulu Plus.

 I have a hunch that the Android app for Amazon Prime Instant Video will debut on or around July 25, with the arrival of the.